Marshall Islands: Independence

 In February 2018, the Marshall Islands became the first country in the world to recognize its cryptocurrency as its own legal tender for digital currency.

-In January 2020, David Kabua, son of founding president Amata Kabua, was elected as the new President of the Marshall Islands.
-His predecessor Hilda Heine lost the position after a vote.
+In a January 2020 election, David Kabua, son of founding president Amata Kabua, replaced Hilda Heine as President of the Marshall Islands.

-Since the late 1980s, Marshallese have migrated to the US, with over 4,000 in Arkansas and over 7,000 in Hawaii in the 2010 US Census.
+Marshallese began migrating to the US in the late 1980s.
+The 2010 US Census shows over 7,000 in Hawaii and over 4,000 in Arkansas.

-Following independence, the Marshall Islands continued to play a prominent role in the testing and launches of missiles and rockets for both military and commercial space purposes.
-All five of the SpaceX Falcon 1 rocket flights were carried out on Omelek Island within the Kwajalein Atoll.
-The fourth launch of the Falcon 1 was successful, marking the first time in history a privately developed, fully liquid-fueled launch vehicle achieved orbit.
+Following independence, the Marshall Islands continued to play a prominent role in testing and launching military and commercial missiles and rockets.
+All five SpaceX Falcon 1 rockets launched from Omelek Island within the Kwajalein Atoll.
+The fourth launch of the Falcon 1 was successful, marking the first time a privately developed, fully liquid-fueled launch vehicle achieved orbit.

-In early 2025, the Marshall Islands established its first marine protected area, covering 48,000 sq kms around the northern atolls of Bikar and Bokak, in its intention to protect two of the country's most pristine marine ecosystems, including the largest turtle nesting site and a significant shark population, by prohibiting extractive activities of fishing.
-The MPA combines traditional knowledge with modern science to preserve its vital ocean habitats for the future.